jamesmnixon/HubitatCustom/README.md

 ## Known Problems

-Zen30: As of release 1.0.0, the driver does not properly support the Zen30 relay switch.
+Zen30: As of release 1.0.11, the driver does not properly support the Zen30 relay switch.
 I'll get it eventually!

 ## Current Plans . . .
-Feb.
-23, 2021: Update - Code has been reworked with a focuse on better Endpoint handling and improved concurrency handling.
-Next significant updates will be after Hubitat release 2.2.6
+May 1, 2021: Update - Code has been reworked with a focuse on better Supervision and S2 handling.

 # Advanced Zwave Plus Dimmer driver  and Switch driver- Beta Releases!